bees-hive/elegant-git/docs/commands.md

 The command raises error 42 if it runs against `master` branch.

+The command uses stash pipe to preserve the current Git state prior to execution and restore after.

 Approximate commands flow is
 ```bash
 ==>> git elegant polish-work